hurles/SharpExcel/README.md

 ### Step 1: Define a data model

-When defining a data model, we can use the ``[SharpExcelColumnDefinition]`` attribute to map Excel columns to model properties.
+When defining a data model, we can use the ``[ExcelColumnDefinition]`` attribute to map Excel columns to model properties.
 We can also use Data annotation attributes to generate validation errors when reading Excel files.

 *In this example model we create a model for an employee:*